What's Your Trade Worth?

 Is the online trade-in estimate a guaranteed offer?

-No. The online estimate is a meaningful starting point based on current market data for your vehicle's year, make, model, mileage, and self-reported condition.
-The final offer is made after our appraisers physically inspect the vehicle at 558 William R Latham Sr Dr in Bourbonnais.
-For accurately described vehicles in the condition reported, the final offer is typically close to the online estimate.
+No - it's a starting point, not a contract.
+The estimate is built from current market data for your vehicle's year, make, model, mileage, and the condition you report online.
+The final offer comes after our appraisers look at the vehicle in person at 558 William R Latham Sr Dr in Bourbonnais.
+When people are honest about condition upfront, the in-person offer usually lands close to the online estimate.

 Does Illinois charge sales tax on the full purchase price when I trade in?